WTC-Bat/ft_ls/README.md

 		size.

 		^ - This may be fixed.
 Requires further testing
+		^ - Seems to be fixed, no problems so far

-0	-	free and clear unsused memory
+0	-	free and clear unsused memory	(optional)

 0	-	padding for group name

-0	-	fix blockcount.
-Seems it must count the files that ARE NOT hidden, unless -a is specified